wlepage/wlepage.github.io/index.md

 I have always enjoyed helping others learn, and in graduate school, I discovered that my passion for teaching extends into formal classroom and mentoring settings, too.
 During my Ph.D., I mentored undergraduate students on their own research projects; delivered guest lectures for several courses; developed and delivered a course on renewable energy for senior citizens; and served as a graduate student instructor for a junior-level mechanics of materials course.
 Through these experiences, my desire to become an engineering professor has been affirmed.

 Along with in-person teaching and mentoring, I have created resources to help wider audiences gain knowledge.
 One example is a website for learning digital image correlation (DIC).
 This experimental technique is exploding in popularity and has been especially useful for the experiments in my dissertation.
 When I began using DIC, there was not a single document or resource for learning how to execute high-quality DIC experiments, so I agglomerated a slew of best practices from the literature and published them online: [digitalimagecorrelation.org](http://digitalimagecorrelation.org/).

-## Research Vision

-Our nation's energy, health, and security needs demand better materials for lightweight structures and energy storage systems.
-So far, my research has focused on understanding and enhancing the durability limits of two metals (shape memory alloys and lithium metal anodes).
-I look to expand my research into the following thrusts.

-__1. Connecting microscopic defects to macroscopic performance limits__

-Although the bulk properties of a material determine its maximum possible performance, the "weak links" of defects can severely reduce performance.
-Defects are problematic in many applications, from structural parts to biomedical devices and batteries, yet they often remain poorly understood.
-These efforts include expanding my expertise in micromechanical experiments to gain knowledge about performance-limiting defects, and then applying this new expertise to additional areas, such as advanced composites and additively manufactured metals.

-__2. Understanding and then leveraging tailorable anisotropies__

-New opportunities are emerging for structural materials with site-specific microstructures, such as tailored crystallographic orientations in additively manufactured metals.
-Through a multiscale experimental approach, I seek to answer, "How do site-specific microstructures interact and deform, and how can this tailorable anisotropy be optimized for structural performance?"

-__3. Linking interactions among multiphysical phenomena__

-I have studied two material systems with acute multiphysical interactions: shape memory alloys (thermo-mechanical), and lithium metal anodes (electro-chemo-mechanical).
-The challenges of multiphysical interactions extend into many other material systems, such as advanced metals and composites, biological materials, functional materials, and energy storage materials.

 ## Selected publications
 1. __LePage W__, Ahadi A, Lenthe W, Sun QP, Pollock T, Shaw J, Daly S. Grain size effects on NiTi shape memory alloy fatigue crack growth. _Journal of Materials Research_, (invited feature paper), 2017. [https://doi.org/10.1557/jmr.2017.395](https://doi.org/10.1557/jmr.2017.395)<br /><br />